-As your team is designing and creating a list of must-haves in a mobile command center, it’s important to know the size (and limitations) of generator needed to operate the mobile unit.
+As your team is designing and creating a list of must-haves in a mobile command center, it’s important to know the size (and limitations) of the generator needed to operate the mobile unit.
 Will you need shore power?
 Without power, you cannot perform the tasks of a mobile command center, so it’s imperative to get this part of the equation right!
-The APEX team has an in-house engineering team that can calculate the size of generator needed.
+The APEX team has an in-house engineering team that can calculate the size of the generator needed.
 Let us help answer your questions!

 Tip #4: Warranty and Costs

 Many specialty builders require you to return to their facility when you need repair work completed.
 APEX stands out from this standard with our 5-yr unmatched warranty.
 This offers warranty/craftsmanship repairs completed anywhere in the country.
-This is peace of mind to our customers, and a relief for agencies and organizations with set budgets.
+This is peace of mind to our customers and relief for agencies and organizations with set budgets.

 We hope you found this article helpful as you continue to explore the functionality and tips of building a custom mobile command center.
-Not all builders are created equal, so it’s important you find one that you are comfortable with because you’ll be spending a lot of time communication over the next several months!
+Not all builders are created equal, so it’s important you find one that you are comfortable with because you’ll be spending a lot of time communicating over the next several months!

 APEX takes each build very seriously.
 As a 9001:2015 certified company, APEX is focused on quality control, while operating very process-driven.
-Each government and industrial custom-build is brought into the APEX process and walked through each step to ensure a high quality, state of the art finished product.
-APEX understands the importance of a task vehicle, particularly those designed for deployment in a moments notice.
+Each government and industrial custom-build is brought into the APEX process and walked through each step to ensure high quality, state of the art finished product.
+APEX understands the importance of a task vehicle, particularly those designed for deployment at a moment’s notice.
 The ease of having a mobile command center or disaster relief unit on your lot ready to go can be a difference between life and devastation in some scenarios.

 Are you ready to get started and chat about your mobile command center project?
 Give us a call (800-259-4804)